Yuelioi/docs_yuelili_com/src/blender/docs/zh/development/Bpy-Types-Id/ID.md

 ### library_weak_reference

-说明：Weak reference to a data-block in another library .blend file (used to re- use already appended data instead of appending new copies)
+说明：Weak reference to a data-block in another library .blend file (used to re-use already appended data instead of appending new copies)

 类型：LibraryWeakReference, 只读